 In 1916, the shingle weaver’s strike culminated in a bloody confrontation at the city dock when two boatloads of Industrial Workers of the World members sailed up from Seattle to demonstrate support of striking shingle mill workers and free speech.
 Five workers on the steamer Verona and two deputies on the dock were killed.
 Some 30 others were wounded.
 The strike ended not long after.
 This became known as the Everett Massacre.

 Construction on Naval Station Everett began in November 1987.
 In January 1994, Navy personnel moved into the completed Fleet Support and Administration buildings and officially began operations.
-Currently, Everett is home to three frigates, one nuclear-powered aircraft carrier, one destroyer, and a Coast Guard buoy tender.
-It is the United States Navy’s most modern base.
+In 2005, Everett was home to three frigates, one nuclear-powered aircraft carrier, one destroyer, and a Coast Guard buoy tender.
+It was the United States Navy’s most modern base.

 In 2005, the city of Everett enjoyed growth and revitalization.
-During the past 20 years, the downtown area has been upgraded and some of the historic structures have been restored.
+During the previous 20 years the downtown area had been upgraded and some of the historic structures had been restored.
 Restaurants, shops, and parks line the bayside of the city.
 Industrial parks are planned for riverside.
 A community college and homes stand around Preston Point.
 Dennis Brigham and E. D. Smith would both be amazed.
 Henry Hewitt would say that his dream has gone on.